adarzh-sys/Eatable/README.md

 ## Requirements
 ### NodeJS and NPM
-First, you need to clone this repository, by running `git clone `.
-Kindly navigate to the directory.<br>
+First, you need to clone this repository, by running `git clone`.
+Navigate to the directory.<br>

 ### Dependencies
 Now, install all the necessary dependencies from your `package.json` file, by running the following command.<br>